HussainUW/Test-Repo/README.md

-# Web based productivity application developed for ECE students at UW using the PERN stack...

-## What is this App?
+# What is this App?

 This application is an open source project designed to create a simple productivity application that allows a user to create weekly todo lists.
 It was initially designed as a productivity system for ECE students at UW, and we have since adapted it as a React Based Web App.